SELECTED BRONZES

 Size: 41 ¾ x 20 ⅛ x 20 inches

-His hefty build, large potbelly, and short legs offered Rodin a challenge and he experimented with different ways to depict Balzac’s famous physique.
+Balzac’s hefty build, large potbelly, and short legs offered Rodin a challenge and he experimented with different ways to depict the writer’s famous physique.
 The solution was to clothe Balzac in a robe (Balzac was known to wear a loose-fitting robe while working at night) that would conceal his hefty shape and thus direct the viewer’s attention to Balzac’s head.
 One of several robed studies, Balzac in Dominican Robe portrays the author surrounded by his main attributes – books and manuscripts – and recalls an ancient convention, perhaps adding a timeless appeal to the work.

 Originally modeled about 1896